Luis Robert Player Props: White Sox vs. Rays

-Luis Robert -- .132 average over his past 10 games -- will be in action for the Chicago White Sox versus the Tampa Bay Rays, with Zach Eflin on the hill, on April 28 at 7:10 PM ET.
+On Saturday, Luis Robert (hitting .105 in his past 10 games) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Calvin Faucher.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-2) against the Rays.
+He had a hitless performance in his most recent game (0-for-4) against the Rays.

 Luis Robert Game Info & Props vs. the Rays